RT-100 (AC6 GENE TRANSFER)

 Renova Therapeutics will proceed with conducting a randomized, placebo-controlled, double-blind multi-center Phase 3 trial of a one-time intracoronary administration of RT-100 for patients with heart failure and reduced left ventricular ejection fraction.
 The primary endpoint will be the reduction of the event rate of all – first and repeat – heart failure hospitalizations occurring after RT-100 intracoronary injection from baseline to 12 months (the study period).
 Patient safety will continue to be monitored during a follow-up period following completion of the study.

-This pivotal trial – known as FLOURISH (Heart Failure with Reduced Left Ventricular Ejection Fraction: One-time Gene Transfer Using RT-100 – Intracoronary Administration of Adenovirus 5 encoding Human AC6) – is expected to commence in the second half of 2017 across 60 medical centers in the United States.
+This pivotal trial – known as FLOURISH (Heart Failure with Reduced Left Ventricular Ejection Fraction: One-time Gene Transfer Using RT-100 – Intracoronary Administration of Adenovirus 5 encoding Human AC6) – is expected to commence shortly across 60 medical centers in the United States.